 Written appraisal fee - $200/hour

-Susan Sax-Willock has over 19 years of experience providing professional appraisal services.
+Susan Sax-Willock BA(Hon), MA has over 20 years of experience providing professional appraisal services.
 She has co-owned and operated a commercial art gallery since 1998 and deals with contemporary and historical Canadian works.

 Susan Sax-Willock obtained a Master of Arts in the History of Art, Design, and Visual Culture and a Bachelor of Arts with Honors in Art History from the University of Alberta.
 She taught Art History (including Canadian Art History) at the University of Alberta and Augustana University and was the Founding Executive Director for the Provincial Arts Service Organization: Visual Arts Alberta.
 She chaired the Alberta Cultural Human Resources Steering Committee; she chaired and was an invited panelist for sessions at the Universities Art Association of Canada, Alberta College of Art & Design and CARFAC.
 She was a regular columnist on visual art for Legacy Magazine as well as Alberta Museums Review, where she was an editor.
 She was also editor for the Alberta Women’s Archives Association.
 She contributed to the Nickle Galleries catalogue “John Chalke: Surface Tension” and curated the exhibition "Four Locations and A Line Of Text" for the Paul D. Fleck Library & Archives at The Banff Centre as well as “Taylor’s Planes” for the Provincial Museum of Alberta.
 While an interpreter at Fort Edmonton Park, she wrote and illustrated two books relating to early Edmonton history and the cookbook “Just Like Grandma Used to Make.”
 Prior to this she worked as a gallery-assistant and a researcher for a number of commercial galleries in Edmonton.